Draggie306/EditingCheatSheets/A Level/A level OCR Geography - Physical.md

 *"Feeling a little like a **[drumlin](#drumlins)** today."*

-Check out this interactive [ARCGIS British ice map](https://shefuni.maps.arcgis.com/apps/webappviewer/index.html?id=fd78b03a74bb477c906c5d4e0ba9abaf) to see places in the UK which have been influenced by glacial activity, with drumlins, subglacial lineations, moraines and more!
+Check out this interactive [BRITICE glacial map](https://shefuni.maps.arcgis.com/apps/webappviewer/index.html?id=fd78b03a74bb477c906c5d4e0ba9abaf) to see places in the UK which have been influenced by glacial activity, with drumlins, subglacial lineations, moraines and more, from Sheffield University!

 ## Glaciers as Systems